romac/msc-thesis-report/presentation/slides.md

 ## Catching common errors

-At last, let's see what happens if we do not handle the reply to the \stt{Greet} message sent in case the authentication succeeds.
+At last, let's see what happens if we do not handle the reply to the \texttt{Greet} message sent in case the authentication succeeds.

 ```scala
 Linear term cannot be discarded: